Bo Peep (Toy Story): Appearances

+Toy Story films

-Toy Story
+Toy Story (1995)

 The character is introduced in Toy Story as a porcelain figurine that is a detachable component of a bedside lamp along with a three-headed sheep belonging to Andy's younger sister Molly.
 Nonetheless, Andy is seen playing with her and the rest of his toys; in Andy's games of imaginative play, Bo is used as the damsel-in-distress of the stories.
 Bo is the protagonist Woody's romantic interest, and acts as a voice of reason for him.
 She is depicted as gentle, ladylike, and kindhearted.
 Woody is excluded from the group of toys when Buzz Lightyear starts to attract more attention, but Bo remains loyal to him rather than taunting him because of Buzz's rise in popularity.
 After Woody accidentally knocked Buzz out the window, she is one of the only toys who is skeptical to believe that Woody would have purposely harmed Buzz, even with their tumultuous start.
 At the end of the film, when Woody and Buzz return, she gives Woody a kiss.

-Toy Story 2
+Toy Story 2 (1999)

 Bo makes a few brief speaking cameo appearances in the beginning and the end of Toy Story 2.
 She continues to show her attraction to Woody, flirting with him, and also assures him that Andy will always care about him.

-Toy Story 3
+Toy Story 3 (2010)

 Bo appears briefly in the beginning of Toy Story 3 but doesn't speak.
 Her cameo is in the home movies Andy's mom makes.
-By the time of the actual events of the film, it is revealed that Bo is one of the toys that have been given away.
+By the time of the actual events of the film, it is revealed that Bo is one of the toys that had been given away.

-Toy Story 4
+Toy Story 4 (2019)

 Bo Peep's reimagined appearance in Toy Story 4.

 In August 2015, it was revealed that Bo Peep would have a major role in Toy Story 4, with initial reports stating that the film would center on a quest by Woody and Buzz to find Bo.

 Toy Story 4 reintroduces Bo Peep with a dramatically expanded and reimagined character arc, returning as a confident, resourceful, and independent leader.
-After being given away years before, she experiences neglect, life in an antique shop, and eventually chooses to live as a “lost toy”.
+After being given away years before, she experiences neglect, life in an antique shop, and eventually chooses to live as a "lost toy".
 While her sheep—Billy, Goat, and Gruff—remain her companions, Bo embraces autonomy, self-determination, and the belief that toys can create meaning beyond ownership.
-Her changed outlook contrasts sharply with Woody’s devotion to traditional toy loyalty, but Bo’s evolution ultimately helps Woody reconsider his own identity through the course of the film.
+Her changed outlook contrasts sharply with Woody's devotion to traditional toy loyalty, but Bo's evolution ultimately helps Woody reconsider his own identity through the course of the film.